madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

 Look at that!
 No one understands that anymore.
 Nobody understood that back then either.

 I found some hardcoded elements, for example in the footer.
-I obviously din't know how to show this info otherwise.
+I obviously didn't know how to show this info otherwise.
 Did we have widgets already?

 ```html
 <div id="footer">